-3.90 All three schemes are planned for delivery towards the end of PC21.
-For the final determination we will ask the company whether it is able to bring forward any of this investment so that the risk to consumers is addressed earlier.
+3.116 In the draft determination we noted that the three new schemes were planned for delivery towards the end of PC21.
+We asked the company to consider whether it could bring any of this investment forward so that the risk to consumers could be addressed earlier.
+Unfortunately it was unable to do so.